What is Auditory Processing?

 That being said, the act of spelling brings your letter knowledge and phonemic awareness together.
 Phonemic awareness is the ability to match the sounds you hear with the letters that represent them.
 This is also the ability to manipulate sounds and use the sounds of oral language.

 So, let’s look at phonemic awareness.
 It is typically taught in the early grades and then forgotten about.
-That is one reason that many kids and even adults have difficulty with spelling.
-Manipulating sounds with the letters that represent them grows as you grow.
-Reviewing this skill as you spell longer words improves your spelling.
+This is one reason that many kids and even adults have difficulty with spelling.
+Reviewing and practicing this skill as you spell longer words improves your spelling.
 This, then, improves your overall auditory processing and listening skills.

 The Auditory Processing and Spelling Connection

 We all take in information through the sense of hearing (auditory), seeing (visual), and doing (tactile/kinesthetic).
-Each of these systems is critical to our ability to learn with ease.
+Each of these systems is critical to our ability to learn.
 So, incorporating them into a reading and spelling program is important.

 Auditory processing skills are foundational to read, spell, and write.
 The first steps in learning are not just visual, they are also auditory.
 A baby can hear a mother’s voice before being born.
 Toddlers refine the sounds they hear.
 This is the beginning of phonemic awareness.
 The early grades teach you to refine your auditory processing skills.
 This includes phonemic awareness and phonics.
 These skills are used throughout school and life.

-Phonemic awareness is your ability to hear, identify, and manipulate individual sounds – phonemes – in spoken words.
+Phonemic awareness is your ability to hear, identify, and manipulate individual sounds, phonemes, in spoken words.
 Phonics is the next step in the process.
-It is the ability to relate the auditory sounds to a visual symbol, a letter or group of letters.
+It is the ability to relate the auditory sounds to a visual symbol, a letter, or a group of letters.
 This is how we spell.
 We take the sounds we hear and put the letters that represent them together to spell the words.

-Areas of Auditory Processing that are the Foundations of Spelling
+Areas of Auditory Processing that are the Foundation of Spelling

 Auditory discrimination is the most familiar area of auditory processing.
 This is the ability to discriminate between individual sounds or words that are similar or different in the way they sound.
 For example: very and berry, mob and mop, half and have.